facile-it/facile-it.github.io/content/blog/eng/from-zero-to-infinite-the-final-keyword.md

 The manual says:

-> Final Keyword.
-PHP 5 introduces the final keyword, which prevents child classes from overriding a method by prefixing the definition with final.
+>PHP 5 introduces the final keyword, which prevents child classes from overriding a method by prefixing the definition with final.
-> If the class itself is being defined final then it cannot be extended.
-Note: Properties cannot be declared final, only classes and methods may be declared as final.
+>If the class itself is being defined final then it cannot be extended.

+-- [PHP: Final Keyword - Manual ] (https://www.php.net/manual/en/language.oop5.final.php)

 Java and C# use the same keyword but it is called **sealed** instead of `final`.
 These keywords have more or less the same behavior: they prevent a class from being inherited.
 In this article, we will discuss this bahavior only, even if some languages like Java support further behaviors in different contexts.